 Insure your new pride and joy

 Hope for the best, but plan for the worst.
 Make sure to insure your new vehicle after purchase so you’re covered in the event of any accidents.
-RACQ has a range of insurance options depending on your vehicle including Comprehensive Car Insurance, Third Party Liability Insurance, Motorcycle Insurance, Fleet and Small Business Insurance and a range of insurances for enthusiast vehicles.
+RACQ has a range of insurance options depending on your vehicle.

 Enjoy the ride

 Congratulations!
 The hard work has paid off and now the vehicle is yours to enjoy.
-Make sure to have your vehicle serviced regularly to keep it running smoothly.
+Make sure to have your vehicle serviced as specified by the manufacturer to keep it running smoothly.

-- Pro tip: RACQ and free2go members can save 4c per litre on fuels at participating Puma Energy, Matilda and Choice petrol stations across Queensland.
+- Pro tip: RACQ and Free2Go members can save 4c per litre^ on fuels at participating Puma Energy petrol stations across Queensland.
 Simply show your membership card and enjoy the savings.